codio/knowledge/source/instructors/authoring/assessments/ai-assessment-generation.rst

       :alt: Assessment Generation Prompt

 4. When you are satisfied with the result, press **Apply** and then **Create**.
 If you are not satisfied with the result, select **Regenerate** to create a new version of the assessment.
 You can provide additional guidance in the **Generation Prompt** field.
-For example, *create assessment based on the first paragraph with 2 correct answers.*
+For example, ``create assessment based on the first paragraph with 2 correct answers``.